-This guide is part of a series of guides we’ve created to walk you through our automation recipe “menu” and highlight some of the recipes within to help you generate ideas and get more comfortable with building out automations for your business.
+This guide is part of a series of guides we’ve created to walk you through our automation recipe “menu” and highlight some of the recipes within to help you generate ideas and get more comfortable with building out automation for your business.

 Recall from Part 1 of this series that automation recipes are basic templates we’ve created to give you a starting point when you go to create an automation.
-They’re designed to be easy to import into your Modern Lead Funnels ActiveCampaign account so you can easily tweak and adopt them for your business’ specific needs.
+They’re designed to be easy to import into your Modern Lead Funnels ActiveCampaign account so you can easily tweak and adapt them for your business’s specific needs.
 (For more on what recipes are and how our recipe “menu” works, see Part 1.)

 In Part 2, we’re going to continue in our guide to automation recipes by showcasing some recipes for automating your sales team and boosting contact satisfaction